griptape-ai/griptape-cli/README.md

     ```
     You should see a list of registered Structures and the directories they point to, confirming that your Structure was properly registered
 6. You can load environment variables into your Structure by creating an `.env` file in the directory of the Structure you registered.
-    a.
-Create a file named `.env` in the `structure/` directory.
+    1. Create a file named `.env` in the `structure/` directory.
-    b.
-Open the `.env` file in a text editor.
+    2. Open the `.env` file in a text editor.
-    c.
-The template expects an `OPENAI_API_KEY` environment variable by default to function.
+    3. The template expects an `OPENAI_API_KEY` environment variable by default to function.
 Add OPENAI_API_KEY=_your OpenAI API Key here_ to the `.env` file and save it.
-    d.
-As you expand on the template, you may add any other environment variables your Structure depends on to this file.
+    4. As you expand on the template, you may add any other environment variables your Structure depends on to this file.
 7. Rebuild the structure to load in the new environment variable.
     Note that this is only required for changes to `.env` or `requirements.txt`.
 Code changes do not require a rebuild.
     ```bash
     gt skatepark build
     ```
 8. Now that your Structure is registered and built with environment variables, use the example client program to call Skatepark's API for running the Structure.

-> [!IMPORTANT]
-> The client program is an _example_ for how to interact with the Managed Structure's API.
-It is useful for testing your Managed Structure locally, but ultimately you will want to integrate your Managed Structure with your own application.

     Navigate to the `example-client` directory.
     ```bash